 1. Establish a Detailed Financial Forecast

 A detailed financial forecast is an incredibly valuable tool in maintaining healthy cash flow.
-This includes anticipated revenues and expenses from upcoming projects, administrative costs, owner salary and also unexpected costs.
+This includes anticipated revenues and expenses from upcoming projects, administrative costs, owner salary, and also unexpected costs.
 Using conservative estimates allows you to be strategic about your spending and realistic about the profitability of the business.

 2. Track Numbers Regularly

 Track your actual income and expenses in relation to the budget projections on a monthly basis.
 This will be a valuable tool in creating more accurate projections going forward, as well as providing the data to make changes as needed.
-Anticipating changes and being flexible to them as they arise will add to your business success.
+Anticipating changes and being flexible with them as they arise will add to your business success.

 Look at expenses in relation to revenue.
 Although many business owners focus on increasing sales, this isn’t always the best solution.
 Sometimes expenses need to be reduced.

 Consider setting benchmarks at industry standards for expenses as a general guideline that will help you weigh the cost-to-benefit of each expenditure.
 Some costs are more necessary than others.

 Benchmarking is also a great way to make sure your pricing structure is relevant.
 Many newer business owners undercharge for their services, causing long-term headaches in profitability for the business.
 Avoid this pitfall through market research of other relevant firms.

 When possible, establish and maintain a cash reserve.
 Although this isn’t always an option, particularly for new businesses, having a cash reserve to fall back on can be an invaluable resource in a cash crunch.